Optimal Stopping via Randomized Neural Networks: Introduction

 In this paper, we propose two neural network based algorithms to solve the optimal stopping problem for Markovian settings: a backward induction and a reinforcement learning approach.
 The idea is inspired by randomized neural networks \citep{CAO2018278, huang2006universal}.
-Instead of learning the parameters of all layers of the neural network, the hidden layers are randomly chosen and fixed and only the parameters of the last layer are learned.
-Hence, the non-convex optimization problem is reduced to a convex problem, that can be solved with linear regression.
+Instead of learning the parameters of all layers of the neural network, those of the hidden layers are randomly chosen and fixed and only the parameters of the last layer are learned.
+Hence, the non convex optimization problem is reduced to a convex problem that can be solved with linear regression.
 The hidden layers form random feature maps, which can be interpreted as random basis functions.
-In particular, in this paper we show that there is actually no need of complicated or a large number of basis functions.
+In particular, in this paper we show that there is actually no need for complicated or a large number of basis functions.
+Our algorithms are based on the methods proposed by \cite{Longstaff2001} (backward-induction approach) and \cite{Tsitsiklis2001Regression} (reinforcement learning approach).
+The difference is that we use a randomized neural network instead of a linear combination of basis functions.
+However, a randomized neural network can also be interpreted as a linear combination of \emph{random} basis functions.
+On the other hand, our algorithms can also be interpreted as the neural network extensions of these methods, where not the entire neural network but only the last layer is trained.

 In addition, we provide a randomized recurrent neural network approach for non-Markovian settings.
 We compare our algorithms to the most relevant baselines in terms of accuracy and computational speed in different option pricing problems.
 With only a fraction of trainable parameters compared to existing methods, we achieve high quality results considerably faster.